open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-	configpath = 'pluginlibs/' # relative to analytics agent directory messaging = true       # set to false if your plugin does not send notification inputfourcc = 'I420'   # must be I420 for current version outputfourcc = 'I420'  # set to "" if your plugin will not republish analyzed stream to MCU.
+	configpath = 'pluginlibs/' # relative to analytics agent directory messaging = true       # set to false if your plugin does not send notification inputfourcc = 'I420'   # must be I420 for current version outputfourcc = 'I420'  # set to "" if your plugin will not republish analyzed stream to OWT server.

-Restart analytics agent and your plugin will be added to MCU.
+Restart analytics agent and your plugin will be added to OWT server.